 Step 8: Trim Your Pipes

-Trim three pieces of pipe to be the right size to go between each of the connectors and valve ports.
+Trim three pieces of pipe to be the right size to go between each connector and valve port.
 Add 1 ½ inches to the length of two of the pipes to overlay the connector and valve.
 Cut the third pipe only one inch longer.
 This will make it easier to fit into the final pipe connection.

 Step 9: Smooth Everything Out Again